Skip to contents

 comb

-A string specifying the reconciliation method.
+A string specifying the covariance approximation method.

 • "ols" (default) - identity error covariance.